What can acupuncture and Chinese herbal medicine treat?

 Will treatments be covered by my insurance?

 Acupuncture originated in China over 3,000 years ago and is presently used as a primary health care system throughout the world.
 It is a method of balancing and building the body's life force or energy known as "qi."
 Acupuncturists recognize particular pathways called "meridians" through which this energy circulates.
 Traditional Chinese medicine views disease as the result of an imbalance or blockage in the body's natural energy flow.
 Such imbalance manifests in physical, emotional and psychosomatic stress-related disorders.
 Very thin, sterile, stainless steel needles are inserted into specific points along meridians in order to disperse the blockage and mobilize the body's natural immune response.
 Needling is one of a number of energy balancing techniques.
-Also included in traditional therapies are dietary counseling, various oriental massage techniques, herbal remedies, and moxibustion (a technique of stimulating acupuncture points with heat).
+Also included in traditional therapies are dietary counseling, various asian massage techniques, herbal remedies, and moxibustion (a technique of stimulating acupuncture points with heat).

 Do I have to choose between acupuncture and other types of